MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 ## Control access to Copilot and AI Summarization services

 Access to Copilot and AI Summarization are managed separately through the [Viva feature access management platform](/viva/feature-access-management).
-Feature access management allows admins to create three types of access policies (tenant, users, and groups) for each feature through PowerShell commandlets, providing a more flexible and scalable approach to deployment.
+Feature access management allows admins to create three types of access policies (tenant, users, and groups) for each feature through PowerShell commandlets.
+Policies provide a flexible and scalable approach to deployment.

 Policy settings apply anytime a user signs in, allowing the user access to all enabled features.
-Because you can set multiple access policies--targeting the tenant, groups, and individual users--a user might be impacted by more than one policy.
+Because you can set multiple access policies--targeting the tenant, groups, and individual users--a user can be impacted by more than one policy.
 Individual user and group level policies always take priority over a tenant-level policy.
 For instructions, see [Control access to features in Viva](/viva/feature-access-management).

 Changes to the Copilot in Viva Engage feature can take up to 48 hours to take effect.
 Changes to AI Summarization generally take effect within 24 hours.